GEC-git/AptaMat/README.md

 AptaMat can handle extended dot-bracket notation and every additional bracket is converted into coordinates for the matrix.

 AptaMat can also compare structures of different length.
 However, we recommend to work with structure of same length.
-Our The algorithm includes gap understanding, where each gap is considered as an additional penalized unpaired nucleotide.
+The algorithm includes gap understanding, where each gap is considered as an additional penalized unpaired nucleotide.

 ____